Jaiminp007/BudgeBuddy_ReactNative_/README.md

-# BudgetBuddy
+# BudgeBuddy

 ![BudgetBuddy Logo](assets/Logo.png)

-**BudgetBuddy** is a cross-platform personal finance management app built with React Native and Expo.
+**BudgeBuddy** is a cross-platform personal finance management app built with React Native and Expo.
 It helps users track cash, manage expenses, visualize spending trends, and provide feedback—all with a clean, modern UI.

 ---